chmduquesne/resume.chmd.fr/resume.md

 > **Python**, **Linux**
 > \
 > \
-> I am a Computer Scientist primarily specialized in Operations Research,
+> I am a Computer Scientist who primarily specialized in Operations
-> the science of making decisions based on advanced analytical methods.
-> Over the years, I moved to Data Science, the discipline of extracting
+> Research and moved to Data Science over the last years.
+At heart, I am a
-> knowledge out of data.
-At heart, I remain a Software Engineer, who likes
+> Software Engineer, who likes to ship code and build scalable
-> to ship code and build massively scalable architectures.
-I use Vim and I
+> architectures.
+I use Vim and I love Belgium ale.
+I am French, living in
-> love Belgium ale.
-I am French, living in Munich, and happy to relocate.
+> Munich, and happy to relocate.

 ----